mrbracchi/Awesome-ID/README.md

 [PenPot](https://penpot.app/)- The first Open Source design and prototyping platform meant for cross-domain teams.
 Non dependent on operating systems, Penpot is web based and works with open web standards (SVG).
 For all and empowered by the community.

 [Lunacy](https://icons8.com/lunacy)- Free graphic design software for Windows, macOS, Linux.
 Open, edit sketch files with ease.
 Built-in vector, photos, UI kits, and more.

+## YouTube Channels
+[Pixel and Bracket](https://m.youtube.com/c/Pixelandbracket/videos)- I'm Spencer, a designer and content creator from Indianapolis, Indiana.
+Pixel & Bracket is my creative outlet to help educate and inspire others.